foundry-rs/starknet-foundry/docs/src/projects/configuration.md

 </details>
 <br>

-### Global configuration
+### Global Configuration

-Global configuration file is usual [`snfoundry.toml`](https://foundry-rs.github.io/starknet-foundry/appendix/snfoundry-toml.html), which is a common storage for configurations to apply to multiple projects across various directories.
+Global configuration file is a [`snfoundry.toml`](https://foundry-rs.github.io/starknet-foundry/appendix/snfoundry-toml.html), which is a common storage for configurations to apply to multiple projects across various directories.
 This file is stored in a predefined location and is used to store profiles that can be used from any location on your computer.

-#### Interaction between Local and Global profiles
+#### Interaction Between Local and Global Profiles

 Global config can be overridden by a local config.

 If both local and global profiles with the same name are present, local profile will be combined with global profile.
 That is for any setting defined both in global and local profiles, local setting will be used.
-For settings not defined in local profile, value from the global profile will be used instead.
+For settings not defined in local profile, values from the global profile will be used instead.

 This same behavior applies for [default profiles](#default-profile) as well.
 A local default profile will override a global default profile.